Ameer67/ebay-fee-calculator/README.md

 Calculates the total profit for an eBay transaction via amounts inputted by user.

 ## Features and functions
-* Input sold price, shipping price, shipping cost, item cost, and PayPal usage.
+* Input sold price, shipping price, shipping cost, and item.
-* Output total profit.
+* Output total profit, return, and margin.
-* Display breakdown of how profit was calculated.

 ## Technologies utilized
 * HTML